 Wood ducks, hooded mergansers, and a few other bird species will lay eggs in nests other than their own.
 Biologists call this "dumping", really, that's the word for it.
 As mentioned above, our record here is 31 eggs of which 25 hatched.
 If one hen lays about a dozen, then at least three hens - probably more - provided eggs for those 31.

 Hooded mergansers and wood ducks have very similar behaviors and identical incubation times, so they will dump eggs in each other's nests.
-For example, in 2018 an unusually small brood of 12 consisted of 9 wood duck and 3 hooded merganser ducklings: there are photos in the 2018 log (scroll down).
+For example, in 2018 an unusually small brood of 12 consisted of 9 wood duck and 3 hooded merganser ducklings: there are photos in the 2018 log (scroll down to May 21).
 A hen that dumps an egg has no part in raising its duckling.
 One hen will do all of the incubating, once that starts, and will care for all of the ducklings after they hatch: both her own and any that hatched with them.

 Wood ducks typically have large broods because the survival rate is so low.
 Little ducklings are even more a part of the menu of other creatures than their parents.
 Foxes, raccoons, skunks, cats, dogs, coyotes, northern pike, walleyes, muskelunge, bass, herons, hawks, seagulls ... the list goes on.
 One year when a family stayed around our back yard for a while, the count steadily diminished by one or two each day.